tapfortap/Unity/README.md

 - iOS 6.0 SDK

 ## Integration
-If you don't have the plugin yet then head over to the [no link](need url).

 Installing the Tap for Tap Unity Plugin is easy.
 This isn't a Unity tutorial so we assume that you have a Unity project already set up and working.
 The first thing you need to do is import the TapForTap.unitypackage into your app.
 Then follow the steps